How to Petition for Superior Court Review

 A statement identifying the decision you are appealing by agency (DSHS), type (usually "Final Order"), issuing agency ("Board of Appeals" or "Office of Administrative Hearings),", the date the agency issued it, and the docket number (the number on the upper right-hand side of the first page of the order).

-Names of the parties in the fair hearing (usually you and DSHS);
+Names of the parties in the administrative hearing (usually you and DSHS);

 A statement that the petition is timely filed with the proper court, that you have exhausted the administrative remedies, and that you are the person aggrieved by the decision that you are appealing (already printed on the attached form).